martynbiz/budget/README.md

 * reset password, forgot password
 * redis
 * welcome page
+* if amount has change in trans, delete cache
+* eloquent events again? .. remove key from cache when amount changes

 * style mobile menu - use gravatar, logo
 * how does +/- % look on mobile?